patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/about.md

 Periodically, previews of updated React implementations of PatternFly components will be made available under a 'React next' tab in the component docs.
 During major releases, these React next implementations may be promoted to the recommended implementation.
-In such instances, the previous implementation will be marked deprecated.
+In such instances, the previous implementation will be marked as deprecated.
 Any deprecated implementation of components will remain available (though will not be further enhanced or maintained) until at least the subsequent major release.